bitegarden/bitegarden.github.io/_posts/2019-11-18-news-for-code-quality-lovers.md

 ---

-### SQALE Plugin newest version cames with two new dashboards!
+### SQALE newest version cames with two new dashboards!

 Have you lost track of how quality measures are evolving?
 Check the evolution of technical debt, broken into SQALE features.